vortext/esther/README.md

 There are several implementations that allow this but Esther uses the excellent [llama.cpp](https://github.com/ggerganov/llama.cpp) library.
 One way of thinking about what an LLM does is "given a wall of text, predict some new tokens" ... and that would be true.
 The chat bits of ChatGPT and-the-likes are mostly a facade around that basic idea.
 Esther is simply a different facade ... but done right it really is a magic trick (see [journal](./journal) entries for very personal interactions I had during the development process).
-One of the things that makes Esther subtly different is the fact that it (or her, I guess, weird) must output the following fields
+One of the things that makes Esther subtly different is the fact that it (or her, I guess, weird) must output the following fields:

 - **Message:** What the user will see as the written response.
 - **Emoji:** An emoji reflecting the conversation.
 This simple token works as hieroglyph and is intended to compress meaning.
 - **Keywords** The #keywords are automatic summarization with will later be used to enable search and facilitate Retrieval Augmented Generation.
-- **Imagination** What Esther currently "imagines", this serves to embed an inner metal state for use within the context ... and one day maybe we can make images from them (seems like a cool idea).
+- **Imagination** What Esther currently "imagines", this serves to embed an inner mental state for use within the context ... and one day maybe we can make images from them (seems like a cool idea).

 One weird thing to note when doing structured responses with LLMs like this: order matters.
 Since it's just a completion of a wall of text.